 Choosing the Chart Type in MS Excel 2003

 - On the chart wizard window, select the chart type you want either from the standard types or custom types.
-Select also the chart sub-type, to be sure the one you want click on the button written press and hold to view sample.
+Select also the chart sub-type, to be sure of the one you want, click on the button written 'press and hold to view the sample'.
 This gives you a chance to preview the chart sub-types you have selected before deciding which one to use.
 Click next to proceed.

 - On stage 2 of 4, there is nothing you are going to alter, this is because we had already selected the data to use.
 Otherwise, if you had not selected the data to use, enter it on the data range option.

 Setting the Chart Options in Excel 2003

 Setting the Chart Tittle in Ms Excel 2003

 - On step 3 of 4, this is where you set values like titles – chart title, category (X) axis and value (Y) axis, Axes, gridlines – decide the grid lines to show, the legend – decide if to display the legend or not and where to place it, data labels – decide what to show series names, category name, and value, data table – decide if to show data table or not.
 Click next to proceed.

 - In step 4 of 4 decide where you want to place your chart.
 This could be as a new sheet (the chart is created as a new sheet) or as an object in the sheet you will specify.
 Click finish and be ready to see your chart.

 Setting the Chart Location in Ms Excel 2003